-Data Foundry’s Austin data centers – Texas 1 and ADC – are SSAE 16 Type II compliant, having successfully completed the rigorous independent audit required of the newer SSAE 16 standard.
+Data Foundry’s data centers – Texas 1, Houston 2 and Austin 1 – are SSAE 16 Type II compliant, having successfully completed the rigorous independent audit required of the newer SSAE 16 standard.
 This means you can have complete confidence that your critical data and infrastructure is in a facility which employs stringent internal business processes and IT controls for the services provided.

 The Statements on Standards for Attestation Engagements (SSAE 16) is an attestation standard established by the AICPA to report on the controls and services provided to customers.
 As opposed to the SAS 70 audit standard, compliance with the SSAE 16 attestation standard requires the data center’s management to provide a written assertion about the fair presentation of the system’s design, controls, and operational effectiveness.
 This statement, along with an independent auditor’s evaluation of controls like Data Foundry’s organization, security and change management systems, are considered when determining SSAE 16 compliance.